Stationary waves, diffraction and interference

 A stationary wave is formed by two progressive waves of the same type, amplitude and frequency travelling in opposite directions superpose.

 show an understanding of experiments that demonstrate stationary waves using microwaves, stretched strings and air columns

 The Microwave source generate the wave signal while the metal reflector reflect the wave back, by this there the two progressive waves will superpose.

-explain the formation of a stationary wave using a graphical method, and identify nodes and antinodes
+Explain the formation of a stationary waves using a graphical method, and identify nodes and antinodes

 For the first waveform: it is the first harmonic or the fundamental